-10.5.7 Port Dalhousie Jail (Lock up)
+10.5.7 Port Dalhousie Jail

-The Port Dalhousie Jail and its historic relationship to the First Welland Canal with open space around it and open sky above shall be conserved.
+The historic relationship of the Port Dalhousie Jail to the route of the First Welland Canal shall be conserved and interpreted in a manner consistent with the policies and guidelines outlined within this Plan (OLT Case No. 22-003062).
 Retain an appropriate separation or setback to any adjacent structure with an approximately 1:1 ratio between the height of the surrounding buildings and the width of the open space between the jail and surrounding buildings, i.e. a 9m tall building face would require an approximately 9m separating distance.
 Additions to the Port Dalhousie Jail shall not be permitted, nor introduction of new window or door openings.